RosettaBlackman/Blackman_et_al_Dreissenidae/README.md

-Targeting-the-invader
+Simple, sensitive and species-specific assays

-R code and data used in Blackman et al (2018) Targeting the invader targeted detection of four priority freshwater invasive non-native species using environmental DNA
+R code and data used in Blackman et al (2019) Simple, sensitive and species-specific assays for detecting quagga and zebra mussels (Dreissena rostriformis bugensis and D. polymorpha) using environmental DNA.

+.csv files containing the data used in GLM plots based on p/a detection of mussels in a mesocosm experiment.